 Introduction

-Somerset Council is undertaking an independent review to identify how its housing management service should be delivered in future and what model best works for customers and leaseholders across the county.
+Somerset Council is undertaking an independent review, which is being carried out by Savills, to identify how its housing management service should be delivered in future and what model best works for customers and leaseholders across the county.

 The council currently owns around 10,000 homes across Somerset and manage this housing stock using two different models of housing management.
 This is as a result of bringing together the services of the former Sedgemoor and Somerset West and Taunton District Councils, the only two district councils which owned housing stock in Somerset.